JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 Then add `$IDEA_HOME$/plugins/Spring/lib/spring.jar` to its _classpath_ (_not_ to your plugin module's dependencies).

 ### Existing SDK
-Follow these steps to modify existing IntelliJ Platform SDK:
+Follow these steps to modify the existing IntelliJ Platform SDK:

 * add to _classpath_ (_not_ to your plugin module's dependencies)
    * `$IDEA_HOME$/plugins/Spring/lib/spring-api.jar` _not in recent versions, merged into `spring.jar`_
    * `$IDEA_HOME$/plugins/Spring/lib/spring.jar`
 * add to _sourcepath_
    * `$IDEA_HOME$/lib/src/src_spring-openapi.zip`

 ### General Notes
-If you use other Spring functionality (e.g. Spring EL) in your plugin, make sure to add all required JARs to your IntelliJ Platform SDK classpath to make your plugin's tests work.
+If you use other Spring functionality (e.g., Spring EL) in your plugin, add all required JARs to your IntelliJ Platform SDK classpath to make your plugin's tests work.

-Please use only Spring-related functionality exposed in `spring-api.jar` (where sources are provided) in your plugin.
+Please use only Spring-related functionality exposed in `spring-api.jar` (where your plugin is provided).
 Using any other "internal" (implementation) classes from Spring plugin itself (`spring.jar`) is _not_ supported.

 ### plugin.xml
 Add `<depends>com.intellij.spring</depends>` to your `plugin.xml` to require "Spring Support" plugin to be activated.
 All available extension points are provided under `com.intellij.spring` prefix.
-Note that "Spring Support" plugin itself has dependencies to a few other plugins which need to be enabled in your sandbox (see notifications on startup).
+Note that the "Spring Support" plugin itself has dependencies on a few other plugins which need to be enabled in your sandbox (see notifications on startup).

 ## Main Concepts
-A Spring facet can be attached on a Module.
-(Nearly) All Spring functionality requires an existing and properly setup Spring facet.
+A Spring facet can be attached to a Module.
+(Nearly) All Spring functionality requires an existing and adequately setup Spring facet.

-Spring facets usually contain one more user-configured or automatically provided filesets, which group a set of Spring related configuration files (XML, Code, .properties or other configuration files).
+Spring facets usually contain one more user-configured or automatically provided filesets, which group a set of Spring related configuration files (XML, Code, .properties, or other configuration files).

 A fileset usually corresponds to an actual application context configuration at runtime.
 Hierarchies can be modeled by depending on another fileset (possibly from another module).

-As an API-user, you will usually rather work with `SpringModel` (which is built on top of fileset(s)).
+As an API-user, you will usually instead work with `SpringModel` (built on top of fileset(s)).

 ## API Updates
 > **NOTE** 2017.3: `LocalXmlModel#setActiveProfiles` & `LocalAnnotationModel#setActiveProfiles` have been deprecated and will be removed in 2018.1.

-> **NOTE** Starting with 2016.2, internal representation of bean _type_ has been changed from `PsiClass` to `PsiType`, please note deprecations.
+> **NOTE** Starting with 2016.2, the internal representation of bean _type_ has been changed from `PsiClass` to `PsiType`, please note deprecations.

-> **NOTE** Some core classes have been changed in 14(.1), please see "_Version 14(.1)_" notes for info on how to replace existing API-calls.
+> **NOTE** Some core classes have been changed in 14(.1); please see "_Version 14(.1)_" notes for info on how to replace existing API-calls.

 ## How Do I...